MKuranowski/Impuls/docs/source/index.rst

 The core entity for processing is called a *pipeline*, which is composed of multiple *tasks* that do the actual processing work.

-The data is stored in an sqlite3 database (in-memory by default) with a very lightweight wrapper to map Impuls's internal model into SQL and GTFS.
+The data is stored in an sqlite3 database with a very lightweight wrapper to map Impuls's internal model into SQL and GTFS.

 Impuls has first-class support for pulling in data from external sources, using its